-Think you might be suffering from cedar fever?
+Think you might have cedar fever?
 If you live someplace where there are lots of winter-pollinating evergreen trees, you just might.
-To help you sort it out, we've gathered the basics in one place.
-Have a look, and if you think you're suffering from this annual scourge, check out our Easy Breather herbal formulas.
-They're made to help you power through cedar pollen naturally.
+To help you sort it out, we gathered the basics in one place.
+Have a look, and if you think you suffer from this annual scourge, check out our Easy Breather herbal formulas.
+They're made to help you power through cedar season naturally.

 Cedar fever is an overreaction of the immune system to the pollen of certain juniper tree species, especially the so-called mountain cedar tree (juniperus ashei).
 The pollen of other winter-pollinating juniper varieties, such as western red cedar and rocky mountain cedar, can also cause cedar fever.
 Of all the tree pollen varieties that cause upper respiratory problems, mountain cedar stands out for its ability to produce intense discomfort.
 Blame it on male cedar trees.
 They produce pollen in the winter when their pollen-packed cones unload golden clouds that drift across the landscape.